 Perhaps the most obvious advantage of automatizing your hotel business is that it saves a good amount of time.

-and a Booking Engine,
+With a Property Management System, a Channel Manager and a Booking Engine,

 your staff doesn’t need to shuffle between multiple excels or paper calendars.

 Most of the front desk operations can be easily automated with these platforms, thereby not only reducing time, but even cost.